alphagov/government-service-design-manual/service-manual/technology/spending-controls.md

 ## The process

-A request for spend approval is likely to require a number of controls – most digital and IT spend requests will also require commercial approval to make sure they are aligned to [government procurement policy](http://procurement.cabinetoffice.gov.uk/policy-capability/latest-policy-and-regulations/public-procurement-policy).
+A request for spend approval is likely to require a number of controls – most digital and IT spend requests will also require commercial approval to make sure they are aligned to government procurement policy](/government/collections/procurement-policy-notes).

 Each department has a GDS account manager who will ensure that other areas of Cabinet Office are engaged as needed when considering a case.
 An online controls tool has been introduced to support this process and give full visibility on case progress.